 - hypoxia or lack of oxygen in the testicular tissues;

 - and accumulation of free radicals in the form of reactive oxygen species in the testicles which may cause damage to DNA, RNA, and proteins, and may provoke cell death.

-These three factors, in turn, result in degeneration of spermatogenesis, decreasing of sperm quality and quantity and lowering of the testosterone production.
+These three factors, in turn, result in degeneration of spermatogenesis, decreasing sperm quality and quantity, and lowering of testosterone production.

 Prevalence of premature ejaculation.

 A large-scale survey on the prevalence of premature ejaculation was conducted by H. Porst et al. in 2007.
 The study included 12,133 men aged 18-70 in the United States, Germany, and Italy.